 No. Programs are offered in many languages, and English language programs are not limited to the United Kingdom or Australia.
 You can enhance your major with English language courses in places such as the Netherlands, Italy, Botswana or Namibia!

-Yes, international students may study abroad or in a domestic site, but international student scholarships awarded by Clark cannot be applied to off-campus programs.
+Yes, international students may study abroad or in a domestic site, but most international student scholarships awarded by Clark cannot be applied to off-campus programs.
 This includes Study Abroad Programs as well as our programs in the United States.
+However, programs or other organizations may offer scholarships that students may wish to explore.

 With the exception of the May Term Program in Luxembourg, Clark does not have its own summer study abroad programs.
 However, students can be pre-approved for a summer program and gain up to 2 Clark units of transfer credit per program, per summer.